top of page

 da Luz Scherf

-I have a passion for research and service at the intersection of immigration, health, and human rights, especially concerning vulnerable groups and historically marginalized populations.
+I follow a tradition of critical inquiry and human rights-based approaches to health and social care services.
+I have a passion for research, service, and policy advocacy at the intersection of international migration, health, and human rights, especially concerning vulnerable groups and historically marginalized populations.

 My research and scholarly work have focused on critical inquiry in Social Work and Health Sciences and human rights-based approaches to Health and Social Care Services.
 In the past, I have contributed to human rights research projects in Denmark and Brazil.
-Nowadays, I am a part of The Initiative on Social Work and Forced Migration at Washington University in St. Louis and the Sleep Health Equity (SHE) Lab at the University of Alabama.
+Nowadays, I am a part of The Initiative on Social Work and Forced Migration at Washington University in St. Louis and the Sleep Health Equity (SHE) Research Group at the University of Alabama.

+I am a first-generation student, I am the first one in my immediate family to go to university since neither of my parents has finished the fourth grade.
+I'm also the first to have ever traveled abroad!
 In terms of my professional aspirations, I have always wanted to become a university professor.
 I love the university environment, the intellectual stimulation and flexibility oftentimes attached to academic life.
 I’ve worked many jobs in my life, but somehow, I always end up coming back to academia.
 Advancing knowledge on social problems, mentoring students, and helping underserved populations is my purpose in life.

 "Here's to the crazy ones, the misfits, the rebels, the troublemakers, the round pegs in the square holes ... the ones who see things differently -- they're not fond of rules, and they have no respect for the status quo. ...
 You can quote them, disagree with them, glorify or vilify them, but the only thing you can't do is ignore them because they change things. ...
 They push the human race forward, and while some may see them as the crazy ones, we see genius, because the people who are crazy enough to think that they can change the world, are the ones who do."